E-Flexer-class ferry: Brittany Ferries (shortened)

-Two E-Flexers (Saint-Malo and another ship codenamed Normandie II), will be built to the shortened specification.
+Two E-Flexers (Saint-Malo and Guillaume de Normandie, christened on 28 March 2025 in Ouistreham), will be built to the shortened specification.
 These are shortened to 194.7 metres length in order to comply with St. Malo harbour restrictions.
-Saint-Malo is due to replace the 1989 Bretagne while the Normandie II will replace the 1992 Normandie.
-Normandie II will follow a similar layout to the standard Brittanies, while Saint-Malo will sacrifice additional lane metres for cabin space.
-Normandie II will have some 2100lm of garage space, with the Saint-Malo instead using 1100lm.
+Saint-Malo is due to replace the 1989 Bretagne while the Guillaume de Normandie will replace the 1992 Normandie.
+Guillaume de Normandie will follow a similar layout to the standard Brittanies, while Saint-Malo will sacrifice additional lane metres for cabin space.
+Guillaume de Normandie will have some 2100lm of garage space, with the Saint-Malo instead using 1100lm.
 Uniquely, these two ships will be hybrid electric, with capability of sailing out of harbour on 11 MWh battery electric power.

-Unique E-Flexers
+The Saint-Malo was delivered on 15 October 2024 and entered service on 12 February 2025.
+Guillaume de Normandie was delivered a few months after Saint Malo and took-over from the Normandie on April 18, 2025.

+Attica Group - Superfast Ferries

+On June 28, 2024 it was announced that Stena RoRo had placed an order for two additional E-Flexers (ships #14 and #15) to be delivered to the Greek shipping company Attica Group (owner of the Superfast Ferries brand).
+These two newbuildings, as yet unnamed, will be 240 metres long and thus share the hull with ships #7 and #8 (Stena Estelle and Stena Ebba), despite having much less lane space (3320 lm to 3600 lm).
+Both ships will be methanol-ready and will feature an hybrid propulsion as-built.
+The Attica Group and Stena RoRo agreed a 10-year bareboat charter scheme, including a purchase option as from the end of the 5th year of hire period.
+The ships will be delivered in April and August 2027.

+Custom E-Flexer builds

-Côte d'Opale
+Côte d'Opale (DFDS)

-The Côte D'Opale is one of two unique E-Flexer newbuilds.
+The Côte D'Opale is one of three unique E-Flexer newbuilds.
 Her design sacrifices cabins completely on Deck 8 in favour of passenger amenities, alongside being outfitted with a so-called "cow catcher" on the bow and sliding doors at the rear.
 These changes were made in order for her to be suitable for service on the highly intensive Dover-Calais sailing, which only lasts 1 hour 30 minutes and utilises shore-to-ship ramps instead of the conventional ship-to-shore ramps used elsewhere.